How to Generate a Controller Plugin from MATLAB Code

 • GInsSimulinkMain.slx

-In Select Device the target device is selected by clicking on the name.
-The list can be updated with the button Scan Devices.
+In the Select Device section, choose the target device by clicking on its name.
+You can refresh the device list using the Scan Devices button.

 MatlabPluginUI

-A basic body for a GIns plugin is included in the used docker container.
-This template in combination with generated C/C++ files from Matlab are later used to compile the final plugin in the container.
+A basic template for a controller plugin is provided within the Docker container.
+This template, along with the C/C++ files generated from MATLAB, is used to compile the final plugin within the container.

 MatlabFunction_GetInfo.m

-The parameter inputs and outputs are exchanged periodically with the CPU clock of the Q.station but debugs only asynchronous using the XML-RPC interface.
+The inputs and outputs are exchanged periodically with the CPU clock of the Q.station, while debugs are exchanged asynchronously through the XML-RPC interface.

-The file itself consists of a needed predefined part and some possibilities for user input as shown in an exemplary file below.
-As mentioned in Helptext, this function generates two different sinusoidal waveforms with a noise and a filtering.
+The file consists of a predefined section and customizable parts for user input.
+Below is an example of a basic file.
+As outlined in the Helptext, this function generates two sinusoidal waveforms with noise and filtering.

 function [InputDesc, OutputDesc, numberInputs, numberOutputs, Helptext, DebugDesc, numberDebugs] = MatlabFunction_GetInfo(InputDesc, OutputDesc, DebugDesc)